gavr-games/reborn-mmorpg/engine/README.md

 ## TODO
 - add Transactions (Mutexes) when objects cnahge
 - add leveling skills fot character and skills requirements for craft
+- add more complex leveling formula, which takes into account many parameters like mob lvl and etc
 - add database of game objects, craft OR editor to manage atlases (move atlases to json files where possible)
 - switch from json to protobuf for server-client communication
 - for prod - global error logging